top of page

 This is the same son that hid under the table when he started kindergarten.
 He couldn’t sit still for one second.
 He struggled with reading and spelling was difficult for him.
 As I continued to teach him, we roleplayed, made up games, put together puzzles, and incorporated manufactured games such as UNO and Monopoly to solidify concepts he was learning.
 Somewhere during our learning process, my son became ever more fascinated with learning about the world around him.
 Now, he is constantly reading, watching documentaries, playing games, and challenging me to research the internet for some new animal or historic event.
 He enjoys Snap Circuits, and we can’t seem to pass up any STEM kit in the store, especially the robotics building kits.
 The bottom line is that my son can’t seem to absorb enough information.
 How do I keep up?

-Does learning seem to come easily for your child?
+Does learning seem to come easy for your child?
 Do you feel pressured to “keep up” with his knowledge absorption?
 Have you wondered if you should skip a level in your child’s education?
+Let's talk about your options as we consider the benefits of sequential learning.

 Consider what it takes for a surgeon to be prepared to perform his first surgery.
 One cannot become a surgeon overnight.
 Depending on his specialty, a surgeon must invest up to eighteen years of education after high school.
 This generally includes four years of undergraduate study, four years of medical school leading to a Doctor of Medicine Degree (M.D.), and three to eight years of surgical residency at a hospital (some of these years may include fellowship training in a subspecialty).
 Each year builds upon a foundation of knowledge and understanding.
 He cannot skip a step in his learning or deem himself “skilled” because he showed capability on his first attempt.
 As he practices his skills, he will not only become better at wielding the tools and knowledge necessary to complete the task but also put his critical thinking skills to the test as he works through new scenarios and outcomes.
 A surgeon must practice his skills again and again.